 On June 15, 2012, the Department of Homeland Security (DHS) announced a new policy that will allow certain undocumented young people to remain in the United States temporarily without fear of deportation.
 These young people will be able to apply for deferred action status, making them eligible for employment authorization and a social security number.
-The Department of Homeland Security will grant deferred action status for a period of 3 years.
+The Department of Homeland Security will grant deferred action status for a certain period of time.
 At the end of that period, a person can apply for renewal.

 The process will consist of two applications — one for deferred action and one for work authorization.
 The total cost of the application process will be $465.